cyber-shah/graphs-paper/Report.md

 The python implementation can be found here: [A* Path Finder in Python](algorithms/A_star.py)

 ### 4.5.1 - Understanding A* Path Finder
-Like we saw earlier, A* algorithms are pretty similar to Dijkstra except the fact that they have a secret function called `heuristic` function which simply allows us to explore nodes on in the `direction` of the destination node.
+Like we saw earlier, A* algorithms are pretty similar to Dijkstra except the fact that they have a secret function called `heuristic` function which simply allows us to explore nodes in the `direction` of the destination node.
 More on Heuristic functions later.

 Apart from the heuristics, there are a few additional components that are required to implement A* pathfinder.
 For every node, we need to keep track of the following :